syndesisio/syndesis.io/content/docs/connectors.md

 There is a class you have to extend in order to benefit all the environment provided by Syndesis and Camel and just worry about making your testsuite: [io.syndesis.connector.support.test.ConnectorTestSupport](https://github.com/syndesisio/syndesis/blob/master/app/connector/support/test/src/main/java/io/syndesis/connector/support/test/ConnectorTestSupport.java) that is extending the upstream Camel supporting test class [org.apache.camel.test.junit4.CamelTestSupport](https://github.com/apache/camel/blob/master/components/camel-test/src/main/java/org/apache/camel/test/junit4/CamelTestSupport.java).

-As far as you progress with the development of your test suit you will be able to discover all the features offered by these 2 classes.
+As long as you progress with the development of your test suit you will be able to discover all the features offered by these 2 classes.
 For the first iteration you will have to just provide the implementation of an abstract method that would take care of building the final route (involving your connector too!).
 Here is a simple test for the MongoDB:

     @Override
     protected List<Step> createSteps() {